Free tool · vetting

 The filings on record, with a routine annual term-end told apart from a real cancellation, so a normal renewal never reads as a lapse.
 No active insurance on file surfaces as a blocking issue.

-Out-of-service and crash rates as percentiles against carriers of similar size, with the trend over time and the individual inspections and crashes behind every number.
+Out-of-service and crash rates as percentiles against peer carriers, with the trend over time and the individual inspections and crashes behind every number.

 Where they're observed to operate